michaaaaaal/acsk2025-pigame-group8/README.md

 ```
 📦acsk2025-pigame-group8
+ ┣ 📂assignment_files/    ← All the files we were provided via canvas
- ┣ 📂code/                ← Python scripts for data analysis and simulation
+ ┣ 📂code/                ← Python scripts we work with
- ┣ 📂report/              ← LaTeX source files for the final write-up
+ ┣ 📂report/              ← LaTeX source files (we will work in overleaf and add here at the end)
  ┣ 📜README.md            ← This file
  ┗ 📜.gitignore           ← Commonly ignored files (builds, logs, etc.)
 ```